nuuuwan/news_lk3_data/README.md

 The Extraordinary Gazette notification issued by President Anura Kumara Dissanayake dissolving the Parliament of Sri Lanka effective from midnight today (24), has been published by the Department of Government Printing.

-The proclamation dissolve Parliament with effect from midnight today and summon the new Parliament to meet on the November 21, 2024.
+The proclamation dissolves Parliament with effect from midnight today and summons the new Parliament to meet on the November 21, 2024.

 It has also fixed November 14, 2024 as the date for the election of the new Members of Parliament.